 Maybe your goal is to establish some feelers for a new job opportunity.
 Or maybe, you’re simply looking to introduce yourself and connect with other professionals in your field.

-Either way, having that clear goal in mind will help you develop the confidence you need to walk through the event.
-Besides, knowing what you want will help you get to the point in a conversation.
+Either way, having that clear goal in mind will help you gain the confidence you need to walk through the event.
+Besides, knowing what you want will help you get to the point.

 That way, you won’t just be reciting your resume out loud for anyone listening.
 (Yikes!)